• Skip to main content

 Key Point

-The underlying principle is first to take all reasonable precautions to avoid direct contact with live electrical parts, and secondly to provide measures to protect against indirect contact.
-The latter involves effective earthing and bonding, and a system of protection which removes the fault condition.
+The underlying principle is first to take all reasonable precautions to avoid direct contact with live electrical parts.
+And secondly to provide measures to protect against indirect contact.
+The latter involves effective earthing and bonding.
+A system of protection which removes the fault condition.
 The principle is more commonly known as protective bonding.

 • Mines,